-Akira Kurosawa films are admired by any filmmaker that has come across his work.
-The list we put together will give you a good overview of his work.
+Akira Kurosawa films are admired by filmmakers the world over.
+Here’s a brief list that will give you a good overview of his work.

-The late Japanese director Akira Kurosawa is considered by many critics to be one of the most important directors of all time.
-Akira Kurosawa films have influenced countless directors.
-From Tarantino, George Lucas to Tarkovsky.
+The late Japanese director Akira Kurosawa is considered by many critics to be one of the most important directors of all time, influencing countless directors from Tarantino and George Lucas to Tarkovsky.
 His films tackle themes including morality, crime and family.
-He has made films period based dramas (jedai-geki) and contemporary dramas in which ange of the themes are maintained in.
+He has made films period based dramas (jidai-geki) and contemporary dramas.
 So, here is a list of films that you must see by this hugely important director.